deepali-kadway/deepali-kadway/README.md

 💼 I bring 8+ years of experience across software development, testing, and customer-facing technical support roles.

-🧑‍💻 I specialize in JavaScript, Node.js, Express, React, and MongoDB on the development side.
+🧑‍💻 I specialize in Angular, JavaScript, Node.js, Express, React, and MongoDB on the development side.

 🔍 I also work with Selenium, TestNG, Vitest, SoapUI and Postman for QA automation and manual testing.